 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read myย disclosure policy.

 Looking for more entrees for the holiday season?
-Check out our whole roasted turkey, orange cranberry roasted chicken, or a spatchcock chicken!
+Check out our whole roasted turkey, orange cranberry roasted chicken, or even a spatchcock chicken!

 Ingredients Needed

-- Maple Syrup and Coconut Sugar: provide a sweet, caramel-y base for the maple glaze.
+- Maple Syrup and Coconut Sugar: Provide a sweet, caramel-y base for the maple glaze.
 Be sure to use real maple syrup, not pancake syrup!

-- Dijon Mustard: thickens the glaze and adds a spicy tang.
+- Dijon Mustard: Thickens the glaze and adds a spicy tang.

-- Seasonings: I use a simple sweet and spicy blend of cinnamon, cayenne pepper, ginger, and cloves.
+- Seasonings: I use a simple, sweet-and-spicy blend of cinnamon, cayenne pepper, ginger, and cloves.

 How to Make Maple Glazed Ham

 The rule of thumb for cooking bone-in ham is to plan on 18-20 minutes per pound of meat.
-If you’re using boneless ham, plan for closer to 10-15 minutes per pound.
+If youโre using boneless ham, plan for closer to 10-15 minutes per pound.

 Covering it during the majority of the cooking time helps keep it moist while cooking it uncovered for the last 30 minutes allows the skin to get that golden-brown finish!